Therapy Type: Immunotherapy (active) (timeline)

 Company: AC Immune SA, Janssen

 ACI-35 is a liposome-based vaccine.
 The rationale behind it is that the vaccine will treat tauopathy in Alzheimer’s disease by eliciting an immune response targeted to certain pathological conformers of phosphorylated tau without also mounting autoimmune B cell or T cell responses against physiological forms of this ubiquitous intracellular protein.
-The vaccine contains 16 copies of a synthetic tau fragment that is phosphorylated at the protein’s pathological phosphorylation residues S396 and S404 and is anchored into a lipid bilayer.
-It uses the adjuvant MPLA (Hickman et al., 2011, and Jun 2012 conference story).
+The vaccine contains 16 copies of a synthetic tau fragment phosphorylated at the protein’s pathological phosphorylation residues S396 and S404 and is anchored into a lipid bilayer.
+It uses the adjuvant MPLA (Hickman et al., 2011; Jun 2012 conference news).

 In December 2013, AC Immune began the first human trial of a phospho-tau-specific vaccine.
 This Phase 1b study compared a six-month course of undisclosed low, medium, and high doses of ACI-35 to placebo in 24 people with mild to moderate AD.
 The initial dosing regimen was followed by a subsequent booster shot, and a further six-month safety observation period.
-This was a safety, tolerability, immunogenicity study with secondary outcomes to take an initial look at biomarkers and clinical/functional outcomes, according to a company (Aug 2014 news story).
-Besides routine safety measures, primary outcomes included MRI scans taken five times, biochemistry measures from CSF collected twice, as well as antibody titre measurements from blood collected throughout the study.
-Secondary outcomes included ADAS-cog, MMSE, Trail Making and Fluency tests, Clinical Global Impression of Change Disability Assessment in Dementia, and Neuropsychiatric Inventory Scale.
-This trial was registered in May 2015 and is ongoing at sites in Finland and the UK (see World Health Organization’s clinical trial registry).
+This was a safety, tolerability, immunogenicity study with secondary outcomes to take an initial look at biomarkers and clinical/functional outcomes, according to the company (Aug 2014 news).
+Besides routine safety measures, primary outcomes included MRI scans taken five times, biochemistry measures from CSF collected twice, as well as antibody titer measurements from blood collected throughout the study.
+Secondary outcomes included ADAS-cog, MMSE, trail-making and fluency tests, Clinical Global Impression of Change Disability Assessment in Dementia, and Neuropsychiatric Inventory Scale.
+This trial was registered in May 2015, ran at sites in Finland and the U.K., and was completed in June 2017 (see ISRCTN registry).

 - Hickman DT, López-Deber MP, Ndao DM, Silva AB, Nand D, Pihlgren M, Giriens V, Madani R, St-Pierre A, Karastaneva H, Nagel-Steger L, Willbold D, Riesner D, Nicolau C, Baldus M, Pfeifer A, Muhs A. Sequence-independent control of peptide conformation in liposomal vaccines for targeting protein misfolding diseases.
 J Biol Chem.
 2011 Apr 22;286(16):13966-76.
 PubMed.